Marketo vs Salesforce

 Account Fit Score + buyer intent signals

-B2B data included
+B2B data foundation

 None (depends on data sources)